burrt/compsci-docs/_v1/operating-systems-notes.md

 #### Solution

-* we use a semaphore to control the sleep/wake behaviour for the *size of the item buffer*
+* we use a semaphore to control the sleep/wake behavior for the *size of the item buffer*
-* we use a mutex semaphore (basically a lock) for synchronisation of the item buffer
+* we use a mutex semaphore (basically a lock) for synchronization of the item buffer

 ```c
 empty = N;  // number of empty slots